peterjc/biopython_workshop/reading_writing_alignments/README.rst

 order (clustering similar sequences together), but it can also be *alphabetical* (using the identifiers).

-We download the file using the tree order, but here is how you can sort the rows by identifier within Biopython:
+We downloaded the file using the tree order, but here is how you can sort the rows by identifier within Biopython:

 .. sourcecode:: pycon